Year of Call: 2011

 Trilogy Management v YT [2014] JRC 214.
 Assisted Dakis Hagen in advising a corporate trustee within a $500m charitable trust structure on questions of restructuring and steps in ongoing litigation.

-Re Walker (2013-2014) - Jonathan was instructed (along with Gareth Tilley and Justin Higgo, led by Elizabeth Jones QC) on behalf of a trustee defendant in the $100+ million Jersey trust dispute arising from investment decisions made in respect of the Jack Walker settlement.
+Re Walker (2013-2014) - Jonathan was instructed (along with Gareth Tilley and Justin Higgo, led by Elizabeth Jones KC) on behalf of a trustee defendant in the $100+ million Jersey trust dispute arising from investment decisions made in respect of the Jack Walker settlement.

 "He combines unflappable good humour with a razor-sharp mind and a strong work ethic."
 Chambers & Partners, 2025